fortrabbit/craft-asset-bundler/README.md

 # Edge cases

 The `craft\web\AssetManager::getPublishedUrl()` method allows to publish single files that are not part of an `AssetBundle`.
-As the plugin is not aware of these files you may need to add them to a bundle.
+As the plugin is not aware of these files, you may need to add them to a bundle.

 # TODOs